-Ramadan is expected to begin on Wednesday May 16 or Thursday May 17.
+Ramadan is expected to begin on Monday May 6 2019.
 But are you new to the UAE and wondering what it all means?
 Here’s what you need to know about this special time of the year….

 What is Ramadan?

 The ninth month of the Islamic calendar, Ramadan is a time when Muslims around the world abstain from eating, drinking or smoking between sunrise and sunset.

 Lasting about a month, it marks the time when the Qur’an was first revealed to the Prophet Mohammed (PBUH).
 Extra tarawih prayers are performed at the mosque throughout Ramadan and each evening 1/30th of the holy book is recited.
 By the end of Ramadan, many observers have read the entire Qur’an.